Note: The Summary table

 It is in particular at the example of schizophrenic psychoses that this becomes most obvious.
 From this point of view, I think the problem of the psychodynamic genesis of psychoses is solved theoretically and in principle.

 In part `METAPSYCHOTHERAPY´, I analyze the 'psychotherapeutic quality' of the most relevant worldviews and religions.

-In part `PSYCHOTHERAPY’, I examine the most well-known psychotherapeutic schools of thought.
+In the part `PSYCHOTHERAPY’, I examine the most well-known psychotherapeutic schools of thought.

-In chapter `Primary Psychotherapy´, I introduce a theory which is free of ideology and which I believe to be the best against mental disorders.
+In the chapter `Primary Psychotherapy´, I introduce a theory that is free of ideology and which I believe to be the best against mental disorders.